nxp-mcuxpresso/mcuxsdk-doc/develop/sdk/example_development.md

 ### Convert a Repository Example to a Freestanding Example

-If you find one repository example functions are similar to your example and want to copy it from SDK repository into your own workspace as a freestanding example to start the development, you can use `west export_app` command to do it.
+If you find one repository example functions are similar to your example and want to copy it from SDK repository into your own workspace as a Freestanding example to start the development, you can use `west export_app` command to do it.
 Take hello_world as an example:

 ```bash
 west export_app examples/demo_apps/hello_world -o <new workspace>/hello_world